AlexanderKosik/kickstart_python/exercises/bonus/forest.md

 # Creating a forest

 In the last chapter we used `rule 90` to create the Sierpinski triangle.
-We now want to use the the logic to create some trees/plants growing from the bottom to the top.
+We now want to use the same logic to create some trees/plants growing from the bottom to the top.

 The final result should look similar to this:
 ![Forest](ressources/forest.png "Forest")